 Making art, for me, is like a trip to a foreign land.
 I am ignited in discovering the unexpected moments that come out from the kiln that I could never have imagined in my mind.
-The majority of the time, I am interested in building a world, and I lavish in choosing how things interact with one another in my artificial ecosystems.
+The majority of the time, I am interested in building an everlasting nature, and I lavish in choosing how things interact with one another in my artificial ecosystems.
 I like being able to choose what stays, what goes, while ultimately, time and time again, being at the mercy of natural forces, fire and Earth, in one ongoing conversation that speaks through form, raw material and colour.

 Clay, for me, fosters respect for our Earth.
 It is a material that requires close attention.
 If you disregard it, leave it too long or rush it, it may crack and come apart.
 You need to spend time caring for the clay, the Earth, to properly use its inner workings.